MP Estate Planning UK

 LegislationPurposeImpact on Wills

-Wills Act 1837Governs the creation and validation of willsEnsures wills are legally binding and made with proper formalities
+Wills Act 1837Governs the creation, execution, and revocation of willsEnsures wills are legally binding when made with proper formalities (writing, signature, two witnesses)

 Can Wills Be Changed Post-Mortem?